epam/NGB/docs/md/cli/command-reference.md

 ```
 *Description*

-Create an URL, that will open NGB browser with selected tracks, opened on a optionally specified position
+Create an URL, that will open NGB browser with selected tracks, opened on an optionally specified position

 *Example*
 ```